adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

-* Fix bug in scopehelper where we return all scopes when asked only for delegated

 * ------------------------------------
 * Change get-graphconnection to take a connection or a graph
 * Add -Token option to new-graphconnection and connect-graph